spatialos/UnrealGDK/SpatialGDK/Documentation/unreal-features-support.md

   <tr>
     <td>RPCs - Reliability</td>
     <td class="caveats"></td>
     <td>RPCs can be unreliable under heavy load.
-Planned to be resolved in Q3 2019.</td>
+This is planned to be resolved in the future.</td>
   </tr>
   <tr>
     <td>Actor Roles</td>